-Is A VPN Necessary in Australia?
+Is A VPN Worth It In Australia?

 Wherever you live, using a VPN is useful.
 It completely safeguards your privacy.
 In some countries, this is vital as they may actively monitor you.